bedrocklinux/bedrocklinux-website/markdown/faq.md

 yourself have been made available if you don't want to take my word for it.
 Much work needs to be done such as polish and the addition of many features, but the core idea has been proven quite definitively to work.

+## {id="other-os"} What about Bedrock BSD or Bedrock Android or Bedrock Something-Else?

+It should be noted that no other operating system family has such a disparate variety of userlands which all run on the same kernel.
+Bedrock Linux's strengths wouldn't be nearly as beneficial anywhere else.
+Attempting to do something such as Bedrock Linux will inherently require leveraging operating-system-specific tools, and so it may require a fair bit of additional research to port Bedrock Linux's tools to another platform.
+Bedrock Linux is still under heavily development and changes quite a bit between releases.
+It may be best to first wait for Bedrock Linux to settle on one strategy before putting the efforts to port it elsewhere to avoid wasted effort.

+BSD:

+- Porting Bedrock Linux to one or more of the BSD operating systems may be possible.
+- Differences in things such as chroot(), namespaces, cgroup, etc may make it take a fair bit of work.
+- The Bedrock Linux FUSE utilites may "just work" on the BSDs.

+Traditional-Linux-and-Android:

+- Android's utilities may be dependent on Android's patches to the Linux kernel.
+However, "traditional" Linux programs seem to run fine on the Android kernel.
+Thus, any port of Bedrock Linux to android would likely require an Android kernel to be used.

+- The Android file system layout is significantly different from traditional Linux distributions.
+PATH and bind-mount system changes may be required.

+- Android does some unusual things with its UID/GIDs.
+For example, does not seem to be a UID-username map at /etc/passwd as one would expect from other Linux-based operating systems.
+UID namespaces and brc-style translation programs may be necessary.

+Android-on-Android:

+- This may be possible.
+Most of the issues mentioned for the other platforms are unlikely to happen here.

+Windows:

+- The low-level differences between Windows and Linux are quite significant, and thus the possibility does not seem promising; however, no serious investigation has been done to confirm this.

+OSX:

+- No investigation has been done into porting Bedrock Linux to OSX.
+- If the BSDs look promising, at least Darwin could be possible.